 Chris is committed to long-term field investigations of frozen ground.
 His research is focused on the relations between climate and permafrost.
 He has been particularly interested in determining the response of ground temperatures and the active layer to climate warming as observed in the western Arctic since 1970.
-His program involves partnerships with several northern agencies, particularly AANDC, Yukon Parks, Parks Canada, the Village of Mayo, Yukon and Aurora Colleges, the City of Dawson, and the Departments of Transportation in Yukon and NWT.
-Dr Burn has been involved with the environmental and regulatory reviews of several northern projects, including the proposed Mackenzie Gas Project and, most recently, the Inuvik-Tuktoyaktuk Highway.
+His program involves partnerships with several northern agencies, particularly the Village of Mayo, the First Nation of Na-Cho Nyak Dun, and the Departments of Transportation in Yukon and NWT.
+Dr Burn has been involved with the environmental and regulatory reviews of several northern projects, including the proposed Mackenzie Gas Project and the Inuvik-Tuktoyaktuk Highway.

 His research program strives to provide explanations for the behaviour of permafrost terrain that are founded in field verification of physically based models.
-Projects completed and in progress at Herschel Island relate the present ground thermal regime to climate change over the past 120 years.
-Fieldwork there has also shown how temperatures inside an ice cellar at Pauline Cove allow comparison between convective and conductive heat transfer.
-Long-term observations at the Illisarvik drained lake field experiment build on Dr Mackay’s work, and have just given an uninterrupted 30-year record of active-layer development that may be the longest in North America.
-Ground temperatures collected at Illisarvik confirm the effect of regional warming in winter on summer thaw depth.
+Long-term observations at the Illisarvik drained lake field experiment build on Dr Mackay’s work and have given a 45-year record of active-layer development and near-surface ground temperatures that are among the longest in North America.
+Ground temperatures collected at Illisarvik and Garry Island confirm the effect of regional warming in winter on summer thaw depth.
 In central and southern Yukon data collection is primarily concerned with the effect of changes in surface conditions on ground temperatures, especially following forest fire in Takhini River Valley, near Whitehorse, and after thaw slumping, near Mayo.
 Graduate student projects are woven into the general program that covers these themes.

-The work is supported by NSERC, PCSP, the Aurora Research Institute, Transport Canada, and AANDC.
-Northern agencies also provide critical assistance, especially the Village of Mayo, Herschel Island Qikiqtaruk Territorial Park, and Tuktut Nogait National Park.
-Since 1992, 20 Master’s and five PhD theses have been completed in the program, with one Ph.D. thesis and four M.Sc. projects underway.
+The work has primarily been financially supported by NSERC, PCSP, the Aurora Research Institute, and Transport Canada.
+Northern agencies also provide critical assistance, especially the First Nation of Na Cho Nyak Dun and the Village of Mayo.
+Since 1992, 26 Master’s and five PhD theses have been completed in the program, with one Ph.D. thesis and five M.Sc. projects underway.

-Chris has served as Chair of NSERC’s Committee 186 (Scholarships and Fellowships Committee for Ecology and Earth Sciences, 2010); as Chair of the Canadian Northern Studies Trust Northern Science Committee for adjudication of Weston Awards for Northern Research (2007-11); as Vice-President of the Royal Canadian Geographical Society (2004-09); President of the Arctic Circle (2009-12); and Co-Chair of Transport Canada’s Network of Expertise in Northern Transportation Infrastructure Research (2011-14).
-He currently serves on PCSP’s Program Review Committee.
-He is on the editorial boards of Permafrost and Periglacial Processes and Arctic Science, and in 2012 was guest editor of a special issue of the Canadian Journal of Earth Sciences devoted to Fundamental and Applied Research on Permafrost in Canada.
+Chris has served as Chair of NSERC’s Committee 186 (Scholarships and Fellowships Committee for Ecology and Earth Sciences, 2010); as Chair of the Canadian Northern Studies Trust Northern Science Committee for adjudication of Weston Awards for Northern Research (2007-11); as Vice-President of the Royal Canadian Geographical Society (2004-09); President of the Arctic Circle (2009-12); Co-Chair of Transport Canada’s Network of Expertise in Northern Transportation Infrastructure Research (2011-14), and co-chair of NSERC’s Committee 1506 (Discovery Grants for Geosciences).
+He is President of the International Permafrost Association (2020-24).

-- Camsell Medal, Royal Canadian Geographical Society.
-November 2014.
+Martin Bergmann Medal, Royal Canadian Geographical Society.
+November 2022.

 Current Research Projects